UnivHI-MLib-Arch/ASpace-Docs/Upgrade_History/PresentStatus.md

 ### Known issues lingering from last update

 - PUI Logo placement: Logo should be on the top left corner of the screen, not the top right.
-  - Minor, to be fixed if/when time permits
+  - Negligible, to be fixed if/when time permits
 - Page numbers in table of contents for printed PDF finding aids out of alignment
   - ![ASpace-PrintedPDFFindingAid-issue-2024](https://github.com/user-attachments/assets/7603dcba-7b89-4425-9be6-a5f64f4dcaee)
-  - (As of 2024.07.26: need to find out whether this issue comes from a PUI-generated or SUI-generated pdf finding aid printout)
+  - (NB: this issue comes from a PUI-generated pdf finding aid printout)
   - Minor, to be fixed if/when time permits
+- PUI Logo link functionality: Logo should act as link back to the library home page, but it is not doing so.
+  - Minor, to be fixed in next development cycle or as time permits
 - PUI: When searching within a collection by date, not all records are surfaced and they don't always sort properly
   - Almost certainly caused by dates having been entered as Date Expressions (which are not machine-readable) rather than as specific Begin/End dates (which are).
   - Moderate, can be fixed by data remediation (e.g. installing and running the timewalk plugin) and by better data-entry practices going forward
-- PUI Logo link functionality: Logo should act as link back to the library home page, but it is not doing so.
-  - Moderate, to be fixed in next development cycle or as time permits
 - Keyword search results:
   - Unlike past versions of ASpace, searches for keywords that include terms that are part of collection titles--e.g. 'inouye' or 'saiki'--no longer bring up *all* archival objects and digital objects that are linked to the parent resource record.
 That is, being a child object of a resource record with the term in the title is no longer by itself considered 'relevant'; instead the search term(s) must appear somewhere within the child object itself in order for the object to be included as part of the results set.
   - Moderate, to be worked-around / explained in user-facing help materials